kornelski/cavif-rs/README.md

 cavif [OPTIONS] IMAGES...
 ```

  * `--quality=n` — Quality from 1 (worst) to 100 (best), the default value is 80.
-The numbers have different meaning than JPEG's quality scale.
+The numbers are only a rough approximation of JPEG's quality scale.
 [Beware when comparing codecs](https://kornel.ski/faircomparison).
-There is no lossless compression support.
+There is no lossless compression support, 100 just gives unreasonably bloated files.
  * `--speed=n` — Encoding speed between 1 (best, but slowest) and 10 (fastest, but a blurry mess), the default value is 4.
 Speeds 1 and 2 are unbelievably slow, but make files ~3-5% smaller.
 Speeds 7 and above degrade compression significantly, and are not recommended.
  * `--overwrite` — Replace files if there's `.avif` already.
 By default the existing files are left untouched.
  * `-o path` — Write images to this path (instead of `same-name.avif`).
 If multiple input files are specified, it's interpreted as a directory.